-The Directors are responsible for the other information.
-The other information comprises the information included in the Report of the Directors and Audited consolidated financial statements, but does not include the consolidated financial statements and our auditor's report thereon.
+The directors are responsible for the other information.
+The other information comprises the information included in the Annual Report and Audited consolidated financial statements, but does not include the consolidated financial statements and our auditor's report thereon.

 Our opinion on the consolidated financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.